khaosans/basic-chat/docs/DEVELOPMENT.md

 ---

 ## Overview
 This guide provides comprehensive information for developers who want to contribute to BasicChat, including setup, testing, development workflows, and best practices.
+The development approach follows established software engineering principles and incorporates research-based methodologies to ensure code quality, maintainability, and performance.

+The development process emphasizes test-driven development (TDD), continuous integration, and collaborative development practices.
+This approach is grounded in research showing that comprehensive testing and code review significantly improve software quality and reduce defect rates (Myers et al. 2011).

 ## Quick Start